meetwudi/des001/README.md

 Because it is hard to collect the authors' facebook/twitter/email address, so we will just use placeholder for those information.
 The detailed content describtions will be in [content.md](content.md).

 ###Step 3: Wireframes
 I created wireframes with [OmniGraffle](www.omnigroup.com/omnigraffle/), which is a great tool to work with.
+The wireframe image can be found [here](wireframe/wireframe.jpg).

 ###Step 4: Make content structured
 The next step I did is to organize informations I just collected in the Step 2.
 I used [pandoc](http://johnmacfarlane.net/pandoc) to convert the [structured_content.md](structured_content/structured_content.md) into a [working html copy](structured_content/structured_content.html)